-As the Founding Director of Louisville Mindfulness Center, mindfulness is a big part of my practice with clients.
+As the Founding Director of The Mindfulness Center, mindfulness is a big part of my practice with clients.
 I have found this approach calming and centering for clients who feel “scattered” or “overthink” things.
-This is a simple and straightforward approach that does wonders for adults dealing with anger, depression, anxiety, and relationship issues.
+I have developed a simple and straightforward approach that does wonders for adults dealing with irritability, anger, depression, anxiety, and relationship issues.
 It gives you tools for your toolbox so you are prepared to handle challenging situations as they arise.

 Since this toolbox of tools is so popular with my clients – many of them refer to them as “Megan-isms” – I’ve begun referring to the toolbox as the Mindfulness Mindset™.
-Essentially, these are simple ways to see your situation from multiple perspectives and tools to utilize when you need them to deal with all of life’s stressors.
+Essentially, these are simple ways to see your situation from multiple perspectives and have tools to utilize when you need them to deal with all of life’s stressors.

-For the last few years, I’ve been honored to be named one of Three Best Rated Best Marriage Counselors in Louisville.
+For the last several years, I’ve been honored to be named one of the Three Best Rated Best Marriage Counselors in Louisville.
 My work with couples came out of my expertise in working with adults who experience anxiety and panic, are easily irritable or frustrated, or have been told they have “anger issues”.
 These issues often bleed into all aspects of our lives from our relationships, parenting, work, how we view ourselves, etc. The work I do is very holistic, taking into account all areas of your life.